CRG INTERNATIONAL PHD FELLOWSHIPS PROGRAMME

 - The call is open to candidates of any nationality.

-- Candidates must have a high working knowledge of English
+- Candidates must have a high working knowledge of English.

-- Candidates invited to previous CRG PhD call interviews are not eligible
+- Candidates invited to previous CRG PhD call interviews are not eligible.

-- Candidates performing their Masters at the CRG are not eligible
+- Candidates performing their Masters at the CRG are not eligible.

-- Candidates may not have worked at the CRG for more than 3 months before the call deadline
+- Candidates may not have worked at the CRG for more than 3 months before the call deadline.

 How to apply

-- Applications must be submitted online
+- Applications must be submitted online - no applications by email will be considered.

 - Candidates must register in order to use the online application system.

-- If the academic transcripts are not in Catalan, Spanish or English applicants should also attach a translation in one of the above mentioned languages.
+- If the academic transcripts are not in Catalan, Spanish or English applicants should also attach a translation in one of the above-mentioned languages.

 - Candidates must ensure that all information and documents are included before the deadline, including the reference letters.
 Incomplete proposals will not be considered.